etn-ccis/blui-react-workflows/login-workflow/README.md

 ```

 # Integration
 You have two options for using this package in your application.
-You can manually integrate the package into an existing project, or you can start a project using the `/example` project provided in the package.
+You can manually integrate the package into an existing project, or you can start a project using the `/example` project.

 To integrate the package into an existing project, read our [Existing Project Integration ](https://github.com/brightlayer-ui/react-workflows/tree/master/login-workflow/docs/existing-project-integration.md) instructions.
 Even if you are starting from scratch, it may be useful for you to refer to the example project while getting started.